-I attended El Camino College and California State University at Dominguez Hills, earning a BA in English, with a minor in 20th Century Thought and Expression, and an MA in English.
+I attended El Camino College and California State University at Dominguez Hills, earning a BA in English, with a minor in 20th Century Thought and Expression, and an MA in English, while putting in six years in the ACNG.
 Over a decade of adjunct work bookends 25 years in what Han-shan called the “red dust” of business (CPCU, 1992).
 I was a Hawthorne Fellow at the Attic Institute from April to August, 2012.

 “The Coming of the Toads” is the title of a short poem by E. L. Mayo (1904-1979):